espressif/esp-rainmaker-admin-cli/README.md

 `python rainmaker_admin_cli.py certs devicecert generate --count 5 --prov ble --outdir test --local`

 For generating the node certificates by providing pre-generated node ids csv file:
-`python rainmaker_admin_cli.py certs devicecert generate --count 5 --prov ble --outdir test --local --inputfile <node_ids.csv>`
+`python rainmaker_admin_cli.py certs devicecert generate --prov ble --outdir test --inputfile <node_ids.csv>`
-> Note that in this command, count and local argument will be ignored and inputfile will get the precendence.
+> Note: In this command, the count and local arguments will be ignored, and the inputfile will take precedence, determining the number of Node IDs for which device certificates will be generated.
 > - The input file must be a CSV with a header row (field names as the first row).
 > - Node IDs will only be retrieved from rows under a single column named **`node_id`**.